|

 Many normal individuals from all types of different backgrounds, with no experience of auctions, have done it succesfully and are very glad they did.

-How to buy at auction
+How to Buy at Auction

-You should always set a price limit
+You should always set a price limit on the property.

 If you're doing the bidding yourself don't get carried away and exceed it.
 Just because someone else is bidding higher doesn't mean the property has suddenly gone up in value.

-You would know what to pay for your chosen property because you'd have conducted a valuation/survey and the conveyancing and arranged a mortgage beforehand.
+You would know what to pay for your chosen property because you’d have conducted a Valuation/Survey and the Conveyancing and arranged a mortgage beforehand.

-lender will need to be satisfied with the valuation so make sure they're
+The Mortgage Lender will need to be satisfied with the valuation so make sure they’re in agreement with your arrangements … otherwise there’ll be a delay.

 If your bid is successful you are legally bound to buy the property and will need to put a down payment deposit there and then of 10% of the property's price.